Economic growth futures, climate change, and society

 GDP per capita is highly connected to many important measures of societal being, including poverty rates, greenhouse gas (GHG) emissions, and capacity for adaptation, to name three.
 The range of expert projections of world GDP per capita in 2100 spans nearly an order of magnitude, and authoritative forecasts have often over-projected growth and under-projected inequality in the past.
 With this much uncertainty, how can we adequately plan for future climate change and other societal challenges?
 We are working on developing new approaches to forecasting economic growth, improving projections of GHG emissions, and anticipating societal challenges that may arise under various future economic growth trajectories.

 Burgess MG, Carrico AR, Gaines SD, Peri A, Vanderheiden S. 2021.
-Preparing developed democracies for long-run economic slowdowns.
-SSRN 3789982.
+Prepare developed democracies for long-run economic slowdowns.
+Nature Human Behaviour 5: 1608-1621.

 Burgess MG*, Ritchie J*, Shapland J, Pielke Jr. R. 2021.
 IPCC baseline scenarios have over-projected CO2 emissions and economic growth.
 Environmental Research Letters 16: 014016. (*Equal contribution)

 Fig. 1 from Burgess et al. Nature Human Behaviour 5: 1608 (2021): Historical GDP per capita growth and the share of the global population living in a democracy have risen together since the Industrial Revolutions, and most projections agree on gradually slowing economic growth throughout the 21st century (a,b).
 Today's richer countries have slower economic growth, on average (c).